phac-nml/irida/doc/user/user/pipelines/index.md

 1. The SNVPhyl whole-genome phylogeny pipeline ([poster](https://share.corefacility.ca/public.php?service=files&t=b1fef5379e23b663d308db9ebb5b6bb5&download)), and
 2. An assembly ([SPAdes](http://bioinf.spbau.ru/spades)) and annotation ([Prokka](http://www.vicbioinformatics.com/software.prokka.shtml)) pipeline.

+These pipelines take as input a set of sequencing read files from different samples.
+The samples must first be added to a cart before a pipeline can be run.

 * this comment becomes the toc
 {:toc}